Tegan Maharaj

 Research Interests

-I am broadly interested in studying “what goes into” deep models - not only data, but the broader learning environment including task design/specification, loss function, and regularization; as well as the broader societal context of deployment including privacy considerations, trends and incentives, norms, and human biases.
+In terms of AI, I'm broadly interested in studying “what goes into” deep models - not only data, but the learning environment including task design/specification, loss function, and regularization; as well as the wider societal context of deployment including privacy considerations, trends and incentives, norms, and human biases.
 I'm concerned and passionate about AI ethics, safety, and the application of ML to environmental management, health, and social welfare.

 Biography

-I started post-secondary education in biology with a focus on health and neuropsychology, but transitioned to a concentration in ecology.
-Analyzing results for my honour's research in bioremediation, I was introduced to programming for the first time and quickly realized I wanted to do machine learning.
+I started post-secondary education in biology with a focus on health and neuropsychology, but transitioned to a concentration in ecology as I learned about invertebrates, microbiology, and all the amazing interactions of life around us.
+Analyzing results for my honour's research in the community ecology of bioremediation, I was introduced to programming for the first time, and quickly realized I wanted to use machine learning to understand and model complex ecosystems.
 I recieved an NSERC scholarship to particpate in a large-scale research project on climate change, and later participated in a number of coding projects and discovered neural networks.

 I began an MSc in computer science with Layachi Bentabet, studying biological realism in deep networks.
-During this time I was awarded a MITACS scholarship to be a machine learning research intern at iPerceptions, exploring semi-supervised learning in predictive models.
+During this time I was awarded a MITACS scholarship to be a machine learning research intern at iPerceptions, exploring semi-supervised learning in predictive models (aka clickstream prediction aka discovering firsthand how right jeff hammerbacher was/is)

-In November 2015 I completed my MSc, and in January 2016 began a PhD at Mila, a world-leading academic research institute in Montreal for AI and deep learning, where I am an NSERC and IVADO awarded scholar with Christopher Pal.
-I'm also a managing editor at the Journal of Machine Learning Research (JMLR), the top scholarly journal in machine learning, and co-founder of Climate Change AI (CCAI), an organization which catalyzes impactful work applying machine learning to problems of climate change.
+In November 2015 I completed my MSc, and in January 2016 began a PhD at Mila (then Lisa), a world-leading academic research institute in Montreal for AI and deep learning, where I was an NSERC- and IVADO-awarded scholar with Christopher Pal.
+I did a lot of different projects aimed at understanding how deep learning systems perform in "real world" conditions, and my thesis reviews factors that affect generalization in deep learning.
+I was involved in creating and structuring the Montreal Declaration on Responsible AI.
+I also helped start the Mila Lab Representatives, became a managing editor at the Journal of Machine Learning Research (JMLR), the top scholarly journal in machine learning, and was a co-founding member of Climate Change AI (CCAI), an organization which catalyzes impactful work applying machine learning to problems of climate change.

 CV